2i2i/whitepaper/README.md

 [^allmarkets]: Is this a formal statement?
 No, but it seems that it could be formalised, but perhaps with some relaxation, i.e. making the absolute "all" statement still false.

 [^alltradeissequential]: Having a finite supply requires ordering of demand.
 All selling of any supply is approximately sequential.
 Even selling digital copies of a product that seems unlimited, is in fact limited due to network bandwidth being limited and servers usually order demand on a "first-come, first-serve" basis.
 When supply is very large vs demand, then modeling a simultaneous trading sequentially, is not any loss at all, as the sequence can simply move very fast, giving the illution of simultaneouity.

+[^chronyonlyworstcasefinite]: This is a service guarantee for those bidding the minimum (chrony).
+A highroller is basically participating in an auction for a sooner service, which is only sooner iff $\mathcal{I}_\text{CHR} < \mathcal{I}_\text{HR}$.
+An subjective bid might never be serviced, as it depends on the seller's subjective value function.
+A lurker is by definition never serviced.

+[^auditabilityisbetter]: Even better than transparency is privacy with auditibility.
+This allows entities to maintain private information whilst satisfying society that everything is legal.